andrasq/node-qdate/Readme.md

 qtz
 ===

-Small and light timezone functions
+Quick, small and light timezone functions

 Unlike other timezone packages that drag along their own timezone database, `qtz` leverages the host system's native timezone support.
-This makes it both faster and much smaller
+This makes it much smaller and rather fast.

 Summary
 -------